 I find an old graveyard about a block away from the park.
 It has statues for me to hide in and mausoleums to trap them in.
 Perfect.
 I hear laughter along the back and smile as I make my way through the graves.

 I disperse my form into shadows and smoke.
 Flitting and creeping from shadow to shadow I hear them more clearly as I get closer.
 There are three of them a girl and two boys.
 I let a twig underneath me snap.
 The little shriek they all let out sends the smell of fear my way.
 I breathe it in gluttonously.
 Delicious.

 They calm down a bit, but I smell that they're still nervous.
 I collect my shadows to form a tall man in a coat and hat with no face.
 One of my favorite forms.

 It works wonders as I shift over the ground towards them.
 They scream when they see me and trip over themselves as I soak in their fear.
 Running through the headstones I follow them out at a leisurely pace.
 Luca calls it 'creeper speed' but he's part snake so what does he know about walking?

 After a good meal, I collect myself into a corporeal form and head back to my car.
 Walking through back alleys and side streets I stroll through them taking in my surroundings.
 I feel a little pull of fear to my left but it dissipates as I get near.
 Odd, usually it's the other way around.

-Curiosity gets the better of me and I follow the scent.
+Curiosity gets the better of me and I follow the pull.
 I pass through a gate and see a small form huddled in the corner of someone's backyard.

 "You're awfully small to be out by yourself," I say trying to get the small creature to look at me.
 She does.
 I'm shocked to find a little girl around eight years old.
 She looks into my eyes and breaks my small dark heart.